raghavvs/st_handeye_graph/README.md

 ### Description

-Unlike usual hand-eye calibration techniques, this method directly takes the images of the calibration pattern (like chessboard) and estimates the hand-eye transformation and the pattern pose such that the projection error of the pattern is minimized.
-Since it doesn't rely on algorithms dedicated for pinhole cameras, such as PnP algorithms, it can be easily adapted to different camera model by changing only the projection model.
+Unlike usual hand-eye calibration techniques, this method directly takes the images of the calibration pattern (including the chessboard and charuco board) and estimates the hand-eye transformation and the pattern pose such that the projection error of the pattern is minimized.
+Since it does not rely on algorithms dedicated for pinhole cameras, such as PnP algorithms, it can be easily adapted to different camera model by changing only the projection model.

 ### Dependencies

 - g2o
 - VISP
 - handeye_calib_camodocal (optional, for only evaluation)

 ### Usage